E. A. Dupont: Early life and career

 Born in Zeitz, Saxony and raised in Berlin, DuPont was the son of journalists Hedwig Friedlander and Hermann DuPont, then-editor of Berliner Illustrirte Zeitung.
 After briefly attending the University of Berlin, DuPont began work in 1911 as a reporter, columnist, and, eventually, editor of the Berliner Allgemeinen Zeitung.

 A newspaper columnist in 1916, Dupont became a screenwriter and began directing his own crime-story scripts in 1918.
 After several successes in his native Germany in silent films, he worked in London and in Hollywood, California.
 One of his greatest successes was the silent film Varieté (1925).
 This film, about an ex-trapeze artist, was noted for its innovative camerawork with highly expressive movement through space, accomplished by the expressionist cinematographer Karl Freund.
 Varieté even did well in the United States, screening for 12 weeks at New York's Rialto Theatre.

 United States

 Dupont's success was noticed by Carl Laemmle at Universal, who offered Dupont a lucrative contract.
 His first project was Love Me and the World Is Mine in the early summer of 1926, which ran well over budget ($350,000) and was not a success.

 Britain

 Dupont then headed to Britain and made the film Piccadilly (1929), a late silent, which is remembered for the central performance of the Chinese-American actress Anna May Wong.
 Atlantic (also 1929) is a retelling of the Titanic disaster and is seen as one of the most innovative uses of sound film technology available at the time.
-Dupont made several more films in Britain and a few in Germany and France.
+Dupont made several more films in Britain including Cape Forlorn which was also filmed with a German cast starring Conrad Veidt and Tala Birell and released as Menschen im Käfig.
+Whilst working for British International Pictues, Dupont introduced the talents of still photographer Fred Daniels to the Publicity Department at Elstree Studios and for the first time photography was taken seriously as a way to promote British films in Germany, Poland and America.